Back to Blog

 When to Engage

-You should consider outsourcing your deviation investigations if:
+Consider outsourcing your deviation investigations if:

 • Your investigation backlog is >20% overdue